LonelyCpp/LonelyCpp.github.io/pages/rn_youtube.md

 />
 ```

 To get the thumbnail, title and author use the `getYoutubeMeta` function provided by the package.
+As it returns a promise while it makes the API call, we will use a state variable to hold the data and render it when the promise is resolved.
+(A loading state could be added here)

 ```JSX
 const VideoItem = ({videoId, onPress}) => {